 Center Closures

 Weather

-If Dallas Independent School District or the Dallas Zoo and Children's Aquarium at Fair Park closes for business or opens late due to inclement weather, Wild Earth Preschool will follow their decision.
-The school will alert parents and guardians by text message or alternate designated method.
-If inclement weather causes the preschool to close early, staff will contact parents or guardians by text message or alternate designated method.
+If Dallas Independent School District or the Dallas Zoo closes for business or opens late due to inclement weather, Wild Earth Preschool will follow their decision.
+The preschool will alert parents and guardians through the Brightwheel app.